tiffon/sublime-to-done/README.md

-# Sublime Text package for to do list
+# Sublime Text package for to do lists

 ## About

-This package is a simple tool for creating to do lists.
-To do lists are just text files with the extension "todo".
-The functionality of this package is based entirely on a language syntax.
+This package is a simple tool for creating to do lists with the following features:

+* Hierarchically organized tasks
+* 5 levels of importance for tasks
+* Notes of any legnth for any task
+* Set a task to either _completed_ or _cancelled_
+* Set a task to an _emergency state_

 ![](https://raw.github.com/tiffon/sublime-to-done/master/img/example.png)

+To do lists are just plain text files with syntax highlighting applied.
+The intent is for this to make them easy to manage.

+The language syntax is **To-Done**, and files with the extension `todo` are automatically set to the this language syntax.

 ## Content